Mental health

 - be told when and where the examination will be

-- be given a written notice telling you that you must attend the examination and what the examination is for
+- be given a written notice telling you that you have to attend the examination and what the examination is for

 - be told the name of the person who will examine you.

-The DAMHS or DAO must make sure this information is explained to you in the presence of a member of your family, or a caregiver or support person, and also make sure that person can get to the examination.
+The DAMHS or DAO has to make sure this information is explained to you in the presence of a member of your family, or a caregiver or support person, and also make sure that person can get to the examination.

 Do I have to go to the assessment examination?